-Leaders Initiative: Reaching 100 Students
+Leadership Programs: Reaching 100 Students

-Our Leaders Initiative is our most intensive tier, and offers young people, who want to do more, the opportunity to do more, as they progress on their pathway from eighth grade through college and beyond.
+Our Leadership Program is our most intensive tier, and offers young people, who want to do more, the opportunity to do more, as they progress on their pathway from eighth grade through college and beyond.
 By pairing rigorous science programming and experiences with college and career support services, this initiative aims to develop young people into science leaders who make a difference in their community and our world.

-This initiative builds upon other initiatives and uniquely also provides the practice of soft skills and practical tools for college and career.
-Peer-to-peer and professional-to-peer mentoring is a critical element of all Leaders Initiative programs.
-The Leaders Initiative offers two tracks: 1) Ocean Leaders, which provides programs and opportunities that build research experience and 2) Discovery Fellows, which focuses on professional expediencies in science- and conservation careers.
-An individual can participate in one or both tracks.
+This program builds upon the other tiers and uniquely also provides the practice of soft skills and practical tools for college and career.
+Peer-to-peer and professional-to-peer mentoring is a critical element of all Leadership Programs.